Last updated on

 To finish up, you’ll turn your mixer to low and then alternately add the flour mixture and the buttermilk in three additions, starting and ending with the flour mixture.

 If you don’t have Kamut flour for this recipe, no sweat!
-Just use 3 1/4 cups all-purpose flour.
+Just use 3 ¼ cups of all-purpose flour.

 Other Recipes You May Love